Israr Ahmed: Views on foreign powers

-Israr Ahmad opposed the 2007 Pakistani state of emergency and in a televised press conference called for the resignation of President Pervez Musharraf.
+Dr. Israr Ahmad opposed the 2007 Pakistani state of emergency and in a televised press conference called for the resignation of President Pervez Musharraf.

 from both the presidency and chief of army staff.

-While on television, Israr Ahmad predicted and warned the nation that, "If the situation worsens, the NATO forces are waiting on the western front to move into Pakistan and may deprive the country of its nuclear assets while on the eastern front, India is ready to stage an action replay of Indo-Pakistani war of 1971 and has alerted its armed forces to intervene in to check threats to peace in the region."
+While on television, Dr. Israr Ahmad predicted and warned the nation that, "If the situation worsens, the NATO forces are waiting on the western front to move into Pakistan and may deprive the country of its nuclear assets while on the eastern front, India is ready to stage an action replay of Indo-Pakistani war of 1971 and has alerted its armed forces to intervene in to check threats to peace in the region."

-Asia Times reports that in September 1995 Israr Ahmad told the annual convention of the Islamic Society of North America: "The process of the revival of Islam in different parts of the world is real.
+Asia Times reports that in September 1995 Dr. Israr Ahmad told the annual convention of the Islamic Society of North America: "The process of the revival of Islam in different parts of the world is real.
 A final showdown between the Muslim world and the non-Muslim world, which has been captured by the Jews, would soon take place.
 The Gulf War was just a rehearsal for the coming conflict."
 He appealed to the Muslims of the world, including those in the US, to prepare themselves for the coming conflict.